The invariant space of multi-Higgs doublet models: Conclusions

 We have used a tool from partition theory, Omega calculus, to compute complicated Hilbert series without using the residue theorem.
 Its use in high-energy physics is a first, as most computations depend on the residue theorem.
 In particular, we compute for the first time the closed form of the Hilbert series of the 3HDM, a result previously very difficult to obtain by standard methods.
 From this function, we will be able to completely characterize the physical parameters of the 3HDM.

 Using a number of formal results in invariant theory we proved that the most general NHDM has $(N^4 + N^2 +2)/2$ physical parameters.
-We also showed a second algorithm to compute the decomposition of NHDM based on combinatorics.
-We presented a formula to decompose the matrices of the Lagrangian for $N < 15$.
-We leave the formula as a conjecture for all $N$.
+We also showed a theorem on the decomposition of NHDM into irreducible representations of $\mathrm{SU}(N)$.
+We presented a formula to decompose the matrices of the Lagrangian for all $N>3$.

 For the first time we derived a basis-invariant method for counting parameters in a Lagrangian with both basis-invariant redundancies and global symmetries.
 We show that the knowledge of tensor product decomposition and character theory is enough for attaining this purpose.
 Furthermore, this technique does not require analysis of the Lagrangian itself.